kibuchijw/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 	* Displays `bad luck` for the 4th loop iteration.
 	* Displays `good luck` for the 8th loop iteration.
 	* Displays `Best School` for the other iterations.
+### 7. Clock
+* Bash script that displays the time for 12 hoours and 59 minutes
+	* Display hours from 0 - 12
+	* Display minutes from 1 - 59